 They work by preventing adrenaline from reaching the heart’s beta receptors and making the heart beat faster.
 They also help lower blood pressure.

-They don’t treat the psychological underpinnings of panic disorder.
+They do not treat the psychological underpinnings of panic disorder.

 Beta-blockers are traditionally prescribed for heart conditions.
-They haven’t been approved to treat panic disorder.
+They have not been approved to treat panic disorder.
 Still, a doctor might prescribe beta-blockers off-label if they think it’s best for you.

 Some common beta-blockers include: